1 Bg 11-1972: The Universal Form

 > planets.
 Of course in each Vaikuntha planet the form of

-> symbols, the conchshell, mace, lotus and
+> arrangements of symbols-the conchshell, mace, lotus and

 > disc.
 According to the different hands these four things